DavidEsdrs/image-processing/README.md

 > **More will be added soon** 😄

-## Considerations ⚠️
+## Tests

-As the project progresses, it will get closer to being a tool and more effects will be added.
+You can run the `test_suite.sh` script to run some commands and check the results.
+They will be in the `output` folder with their respective effect as name.

 ## Examples ⭐